jacebenson/cedar/docs/docs/directives.md

   }
 ```

 > **Note**: These directives could be alternatively be implemented as "operation directives" so the client can use them on a query instead of the schema-level.
-These such directives are a potential future Redwood directive feature.
+These such directives are a potential future Cedar directive feature.

 ## GraphQL Handler Setup